prastya28/kaskus-tailwind/README.md

 # kaskus-tailwind

 KASKUS home page made with TailwindCSS + AlpineJS.
-Currently work in progress.
+Currently still work in progress and **not** responsive.

-Not 100% accurate and made for learning purpose.
+It's not 100% accurate and made for learning purpose.

 ### Problem

-When I set any of the left sidebar content to "sticky top" the dropdown get burried behind it.
+When I set the left sidebar to "sticky top" the dropdown menu get burried under the sidebar.

 [Like this](https://github.com/prastya28/kaskus-tailwind/blob/main/public/assets/img/problem_02.png) instead of just like the screenshot below.